-The Amedisys combination with Optum would be pro-competitive and further innovation, leading to improved patient outcomes and greater access to quality care.
-We will vigorously defend against the Department of Justice’s overreaching interpretation of the antitrust laws.
+The Amedisys combination with Optum will lead to improved patient outcomes and greater access to quality care.

 Home health care keeps people well